muftiramjan/10th-assignment/README.md

  <!-- banner section -->
 7. In the banner section Three swiper Slider added,

- 8. Bangladeshs Natural Splendors (opsonal) paragraf adeded
+ 8. Bangladesh Natural Splendors (opsonal) paragraf adeded
 9. Then an optional reading is done,
 10. Home pagase sixs cards storeg in databage